Artificial Intelligence for Computer Games (Winter 2025/26)

 Lecture

 Peter Guba An exploration of ways of adapting MCTS to games where the default version can’t be applied.
-MCTS homework assignment will be explained.
-TBA
+MCTS homework was assigned here.
+Homework repository link.
+Video

 8. 21.11.2025